 Nurse pro-tip: I highly recommend getting the scope engraved for them.
 People won’t always splurge on that for themselves, but it really helps because people borrow scopes all the time, have very similar ones, or people set them down somewhere and forget about it.
 At least 5 times I have set mine down and forgotten it, and because I had my name engraved on it, a coworker was able to return it to me later on.
 I highly recommend getting it engraved!

-Badge Reels and Accessories
+Nurse Badge Reel and Badge Accessories

 These are the best nurse pens.
 Buy them.
 That is all.